beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 {% include image.html file="YFV_screenshot_08_sites_2.png" prefix=root_url caption="" %}

-#### Setting the ‘molecular clock’ model
+#### Setting the molecular clock model

-The ‘Molecular Clock Model’ options in the `Clocks` panel allows us to choose between a strict and a relaxed (uncorrelated lognormal or uncorrelated exponential) clock.
+The `Molecular Clock Model` options in the `Clocks` panel allows us to choose between a strict and a relaxed (uncorrelated lognormal or uncorrelated exponential) clock.
 We will perform our run using the Lognormal relaxed molecular clock  (Uncorrelated) model:

 {% include image.html file="YFV_screenshot_09_clocks.png" prefix=root_url caption="" %}